microbiomedata/nmdc-metadata/README.md

 ## Ingest from GOLD

 Currently this is in [Jupyter notebooks](https://github.com/microbiomedata/nmdc-metadata/tree/master/GOLD-ontology-translation).
-We are working on developing a more comprehensive ETL pipeline.
+We are developing a more comprehensive ETL pipeline.

 ## Ingest from EMSL